raspberrypilearning/physical-computing-guide/worksheet.md

 ## What next?

 ### The start of something amazing
 We hope that this has encouraged you to have a go at physical computing using the Pi's GPIO; it's really not as daunting as it looks.
 It all starts with a simple LED, but it can take you to incredible places.
-Do not underestimate the fun, creativity and sense of achievement you can get from a little computer and a bunch of pins.
+Do not underestimate the fun, creativity, and sense of achievement you can get from a little computer and a bunch of pins.
 Have fun!
 And if you do make something cool please let us know.
 - Why not use your new found physical computing knowledge to complete one of our [make resources](https://www.raspberrypi.org/resources/make/)?